moosecreates/tailtown/docs/ROADMAP.md

 - ✅ Fixed service deletion issues with active reservations (Fixed May 12, 2025)
 - ✅ Improved service management UI by simplifying deactivation workflow (Fixed May 12, 2025)
 - ✅ Implemented financial data consistency with centralized calculation service (Fixed May 16, 2025)
+- ✅ Implemented data reconciliation system to detect and resolve financial discrepancies (Fixed May 16, 2025)

 ## Bugs Remaining
 - 🔲 Cash amount paid after discount can have strange partial penny issues